-Each dish features a new nugget to chew on and fuel your digital cravings.
+Each Digital Dish features a new nugget to chew on and fuel your digital cravings.
 This month's edition provides tips to execute a successful paper trial on your new digital press, starting with obtaining trial rolls to linearizing the press.

 1. Selecting Trial Papers